Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 ## How to get data from the Azure Functions ⛈️

-Once again, we use postman to hit the API, passing the authorization token to retrive the data.
+Once again, we use Postman to hit the API, passing the authorization token to retrieve the data.

 Here is how to use Postman to get data from the Vendors API: